myquay/JsonPatch/README.md

         { "op": "add", "path": "/sampleProperty", "value": "foo" }
     ]

-Will be valid for the class
+Will be no longer be valid for the class

     {
         [JsonProperty("sampleProperty")]